h4ckyou/h4ckyou.github.io/_posts/2026-05-16-memento-htb.md

 ```

 It sets `mem->count` to 0, effectively clearing any recorded length, and resets `mem->data` to point back to the beginning of the `mem_t` structure itself.

+### Exploitation

+As you might have already seen, there's not much this program has to offer..

+The vulnerability is fairly straightforward:
+- an off-by-one write
+- a signedness bug in input validation